 Results

-The current study evaluated the chemical composition, cytotoxicity and antidiabetic activity of three Teucrium polium L. (TP) distinct extracts: water/ethanol (WTP), methanol (MTP) and hexane (HTP).
+The current study evaluated the chemical composition, cytotoxicity, and antidiabetic activity of three distinct TP extracts: water/ethanol (WTP), methanol (MTP), and hexane (HTP).

 Teucrium polium L. chemical composition

-The chemical compounds in the HTP and MTP extracts were identified by GC/MS (Table 1).
-Nineteen chemical compounds were detected by GC/MS analysis in TP extracts; they contain a complex mixture of chemical compounds, aromatic, saturated and unsaturated fatty acids, and phenolic compounds.
-Ten compounds were detected in MTP extract and 9 compounds in the HTP.
-Only one mutual compound was found in the two extracts, namely palmitic acid (Table 1).
-Interestingly, palmitic acid was recently reported by our group to be found in three deferent Ocimum basilicum L. extracts (methanol, hexane and dichloromethane).
-Ocimum basilicam-derived palmitic acid was suggested to play an essential anti- diabetic role which seems to be mediated through GLUT4 translocation (Kadan et al. 2016).
+The chemical compounds in the HTP and MTP extracts were identified by GC/MS (Table 1), and 18 chemical compounds were detected by GC/MS analysis in TP extracts.
+They contained a complex mixture of chemical compounds, aromatic, saturated and unsaturated fatty acids, and phenolic compounds.
+There were 10 compounds detected in the MTP extract, and nine compounds were found in the HTP.
+Interestingly, only one mutual compound was found in the two extracts, namely, palmitic acid (Table 1).
+In addition, palmitic acid was recently reported by our group to be found in three different Ocimum basilicum L. extracts (methanol, hexane, and dichloromethane).
+Ocimum basilicam-derived palmitic acid was suggested to play an essential anti- diabetic role that seems to be mediated through GLUT4 translocation (Kadan et al. 2016).

-As seen in Table 1, (5E,8E,11E)-methyl heptadeca-5,8,11-trienoate (5.6%) and (9Z,12Z)-octadeca-9,12-dienoic acid (4.5%), 3,7,11-trimethyldodeca-1,6,10-trien-3-ol (4.4%) and Palmitic acid (4.2%) are the major compounds in the MTP (Fig. 2C).
-In the HTP, cis-vaccenic acid (20%), butyl (2-ethylhexyl) phthalate (12.2%) and Palmitic acid (7.2%) are the main components (Fig. 3C).
-Some of the detected compounds were reported to possess antidiabetic activity, namely, thymol (Saravanan & Pari 2015), carvacrol (Ezhumalai et al. 2014), eugenol (Jeong et al. 2014) and cis vaccenic acid (Alstrup et al. 2004).
+As seen in Table 1, (5E,8E,11E)-methyl heptadeca-5,8,11-trienoate (5.6%); (9Z,12Z)-octadeca-9,12-dienoic acid (4.5%); 3,7,11-trimethyldodeca-1,6,10-trien-3-ol (4.4%); and Palmitic acid (4.2%) are the major compounds in the MTP (Figure 2C).
+In the HTP, cis-vaccenic acid (20%), butyl (2-ethylhexyl) phthalate (12.2%), and Palmitic acid (7.2%) are the main components (Figure 3C).
+Some of the detected compounds were reported to possess antidiabetic activity, namely, thymol (Saravanan & Pari 2015), carvacrol (Ezhumalai et al. 2014), eugenol (Jeong et al. 2014), and cis-vaccenic acid (Alstrup et al. 2004).

-Teucrium polium L. extracts toxicity
+Toxicity of Teucrium polium L. extracts

-MTT and LDH leakage assays were used to evaluate the nontoxic concentrations of the three TP extracts.
-The plant extracts toxicity was tested in vitro in L6-GLUT4myc cells.
-Cells were seeded in 96 well plates and were subjected to increasing concentrations of the extracts (0-1 mg/mL) for 24 hours.
-Extracts concentrations that led to less than 10% cell death were considered as safe.
-WTP (Fig. 1A), MTP (Fig. 2A) and HTP (Fig. 3A) extracts were found to be safe up to 63, 63 and 250 µg/mL, respectively.
-The efficacy studies were performed at concentrations equal or less than the safe concentration for each extract.
+MTT and LDH leakage assays were used to evaluate the nontoxic concentrations of the three TP extracts, and the toxicities of the plant extracts were tested in vitro in L6-GLUT4myc cells.
+Cells were seeded in 96 well plates and were subjected to increasing concentrations of the extracts (0–1 mg/mL) for 24 hours.
+Extract concentrations that led to less than 10% cell death were considered as safe, and WTP (Figure 1A), MTP (Figure 2A), and HTP (Figure 3A) extracts were found to be safe up to 63, 63, and 250 µg/mL, respectively.
+The efficacy studies were performed at concentrations equal or less than the safe concentration of each extract.

 Effects of Teucrium polium extracts on GLUT4 translocation

 Skeletal muscle and liver are the primary tissues responsible for dietary glucose uptake and disposal.
-In muscle, hepatic and adipose tissues, insulin promotes the exocytic traffic of intracellular GLUT4 vessels towards the plasma membrane to elicit a rapid increase in glucose uptake (Osorio-Fuentealba & Klip 2015; Zaid et al. 2008; Zierath et al. 1996).
-In insulin resistance and diabetes type 2, insulin fails to promote GLUT4 translocation to the PM.
-Some of the antidiabetic synthetic drugs and medicinal plants-based products bypass the insulin resistance by increasing GLUT4 translocation in insulin dependent or independent pathway (Zaid et al. 2012).
+In muscle and hepatic and adipose tissues, insulin promotes the exocytic traffic of intracellular GLUT4 vessels towards the plasma membrane to elicit a rapid increase in glucose uptake (Osorio-Fuentealba & Klip 2015; Zaid et al. 2008; Zierath et al. 1996).
+In insulin resistance and type 2 diabetes, insulin fails to promote GLUT4 translocation to the PM, and some of the antidiabetic synthetic drugs and medicinal plants-based products bypass the insulin resistance by increasing GLUT4 translocation in insulin dependent or independent pathways (Zaid et al. 2012).